In collaboration with Visit Chapel Hill. Thank you for supporting the brands that support A Taste of Koko!

 BREAKFAST AT MERRITT’S GRILL

-Start your day at Merritt’s Grill, a local sandwich shop that’s known for its iconic BLTs since 1992.
+Start your day at Merritt’s Grill, a local sandwich shop that’s known for its iconic BLTs since 1992 in downtown Chapel Hill.
 Pick from a single BLT, double BLT, or triple BLT with your choice of bread.
 The BLT was one of the best BLTs I’ve ever had.

 What to order: any of the BLTs with a bottle of Cheerwine (local cherry soda)

 1009 S Columbia St, Chapel Hill, NC, merrittsblt.com

 For a local cup of coffee, go to Open Eye Coffee in Carrboro.
 Open Eye Coffee roasts their own beans in the coffee roasting room located in the back of the coffee shop – go ahead and take a peek!
 Take home a bag of Carrboro Coffee Roasters beans.